 Section 7 of the ADCA provides that no person shall manufacture or otherwise produce, sell, dispose of or deal with, import or cause to be imported for, export or cause to be exported, any alcoholic drink except in accordance with a licence issued under this Act.
-Section 8(1)(b) of the Kilifi County Liquor Control Act 2015 similarly provides that no person shall manufacture or otherwise produce, sell, distribute or dispose of or deal with any alcoholic drink in the county, except in accordance with the licence issued under this Act.
-Section 2 of the ADCA provides that sell includes batter or exchange without use of money, offer or expose of sell, batter or exchange without use of money, supply or offer to supply in circumstances in which the supplier derives or would derive a direct or an indirect pecuniary benefit, supply or offer to supply gratuitionally but with a view of gaining or maintaining custom or otherwise with the view of commercial gain.
-Section 2 of the Act defines sell in exact terms as the ADCA.
+Section 8(1)(b) of the Kilifi County Liquor Control Act 2015 similarly provides that no person shall manufacture or otherwise produce, sell, distribute or dispose of or deal with any alcoholic drink in the county, except under and in accordance with the licence issued under this Act.
+Section 2 of the ADCA provides that sell includes barter or exchange without use of money; offer or expose for sale, barter or exchange without use of money; supply or offer to supply, in circumstances in which the supplier derives or would derive a direct or an indirect pecuniary benefit, supply or offer to supply gratuitously but with a view of gaining or maintaining custom, or otherwise with the view for commercial gain.
+Section 2 of the Act defines "sell" in exact terms as the ADCA.

-In equal measures, the ADCA defines manufacture to mean the processing of alcoholic drinks.
-That includes packaging, labelling, distribution or importation of an alcoholic drink for sale in Kenya.
-The Kilifi County Liquor Control Act 2015 defines manufacture as the brewing, distilling, tapping or any processing or intermediate processing of alcoholic drink.
-That includes packaging and labelling.
+In equal measures, the ADCA defines manufacture to mean the processing of an alcoholic drink and includes packaging, labelling, distribution or importation of an alcoholic drink for sale in Kenya.

+The Kilifi County Liquor Control Act 2015 defines manufacture as the brewing, distilling, tapping or any processing or intermediate processing of an alcoholic drink and includes the packaging, labelling...